If you want to keep your upholstered furniture looking new, it’s crucial to maintain the proper cleaning regimen.

 What Does Cleaning Code W Mean?

-Cleaning Code W (not to be confused with Cleaning Code WS), which stands for “water-based cleaner”, means that you can clean the fabric with water-based cleaning agents.
+Cleaning Code W, which stands for “water-based cleaner”, means that you can clean the fabric with water-based cleaning agents.

-This code includes water-based shampoo, foam cleaner, baking soda/vinegar or any other water-based cleaners.
+This code includes water-based shampoo, foam cleaner, or any other water-based cleaners.
 Code W also means that hot water and steam cleaning are acceptable.